 bucket owners can use a bucket policy to grant permission to other users to set this

 The PUT notification is an atomic operation.
 For example, suppose your notification configuration includes SNS topic, SQS queue, and Lambda function configurations.
 When you send a PUT request with this configuration, Amazon S3 sends test messages to your SNS topic.
-If the message fails, the entire PUT operation will fail, and Amazon S3 will not add the configuration to your bucket.
+If the message fails, the entire PUT action will fail, and Amazon S3 will not add the configuration to your bucket.

 If the configuration in the request body includes only one